jangita/wwpc/README.md

 ﻿# UnSplash Wallpaper Changer for Windows
 This works to get you a pretty wallpaper every hour.
 A random image is pulled from unsplash.
+Born out of frustratingly looking for a simple application that can change my windows wallpaper every hour (every day is too long and I hate bloatware and branded wallpapers etc. etc. etc.- sorry Bing!)

 ## Installation
 Download from here

 <https://jangita.io/wwpc-setup-2020-09-10.exe>

 and double click to install.
+You'll know it worked if you wallpaper magically changes after you install.

 ## Usage